person holding a small paper

 So, what is version control, anyway?
 Before this class, I had a general idea, but D197 helped me really understand the purpose and power behind it.

-Think about it like this: if you’ve ever worked on a document—maybe a research paper or a resume—and saved multiple versions like resume_final.docx, resume_final_v2.docx, etc, to keep different versions of your file separate, then congrats, you’ve already been doing a form of version control.
+Think about it like this: if you’ve ever worked on a document, maybe a research paper or a resume, and saved multiple versions like resume_final.docx, resume_final_v2.docx, etc, to keep different versions of your file separate, then congrats, you’ve already been doing a form of version control.

 Git works in a similar way, but it’s much more sophisticated and advanced.
-Instead of saving a bunch of slightly different files on your desktop, Git lets you track several changes at once, roll back to earlier versions, and collaborate with others without overwriting each other’s work.
-GitLab adds a nice web interface on top of Git, making it easier to manage repositories, branches, merge requests, and more.
+Instead of saving a bunch of slightly different files on your desktop, Git lets you track several changes at once using the console or terminal, and you can use commands on that terminal to roll back to earlier versions of not just one file, but past versions of entire directories of files.

 What is Git?